-INSEE is continuing to conduct household and business surveys.
+INSEE continued to conduct its household and business surveys.
 The survey programme

 and the survey collection method have been adapted to the context: surveys of individuals

-are conducted exclusively by telephone and the internet.
-Numerous fake field enumerators
+were conducted by telephone and the internet.
+Numerous fake field enumerators claiming

-claiming to work for INSEE are taking advantage of the context to deceive individuals.
+to work for INSEE have been taking advantage of the context to deceive individuals.

-Business surveys are completed online.
-Their continuation is essential for
+Business surveys were completed online.
+Their continuation was essential for

 the continued measurement of the country’s economic activity and the dissemination